Hello and greetings from Colombia.

 I have been dreaming about quitting my job to travel since 5 years ago.
-I know it is not
+Knowing that it is not

 possible practical in our economy driven and conservative society so I held on to the dream.

 I did not quit my job to travel (yet).
 This time, I had the perfect opportunity that came by.

 I was being selected for a scholarship under ELE FOCALAE program to study Spanish in Colombia.
 My interested in Spanish started because I want to travel to South America.
 Unlike in Asia, English is the preferred choice of the common language, most countries in South America speak Spanish.
 Since I already have the top two widest spoken languages (English and Mandarin) under my belt, it is the right opportunity to attempt the third widest spoken language in the world, Spanish

 Perhaps it would be beneficial in the future or maybe it is for self-accomplishment sake.
 Anyhow, it was an opportunity too good to pass.

 It was a big decision because it took me much courage to make the decision to quit my job.
 Quitting my job is not an easy decision for I have to first convince my parents.
 I had to justify the sound decision

 There, I took my big decision of leaving my comfort zone and stepping into the unknown.